attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_sms/README.md

 ###Tip!
 Validate the Phone Number

-To check that the given phone number is valid, use the AttApiClient.isValidPhoneNumber method.
+To check that the given phone number is valid, use the AttApiClient.util.isValidPhoneNumber method.

 <code>

     var phoneNumber = '425223000a';

-    if (AttApiClient.isValidPhoneNumber(phoneNumber)) {
+    if (AttApiClient.util.isValidPhoneNumber(phoneNumber)) {

-        AttApiClient.sendSms({
+        AttApiClient.SMS.sendSms({
-            addresses : AttApiClient.normalizePhoneNumber(phoneNumber),
+            addresses : AttApiClient.util.normalizePhoneNumber(phoneNumber),
             message : 'The message'
         });